 If the referee decides to abandon the match, the remaining match time must be played according to the following principles:

-The match sheet may contain any of the eligible players who were on lists A and B when the match was abandoned, irrespective of whether they were actually on the match sheet for the abandoned match, with the exception of players substituted or sent off during the abandoned match as well as players suspended for the abandoned match.
+The match sheet must contain the same players who were on the match sheet when the match was abandoned, with the exception of players substituted or sent off during the abandoned match as well as players suspended for the abandoned match.
 The players who were in play at the time the match was abandoned may not be included on the match sheet as substitutes when the match is resumed.

 Any sanctions imposed before the match was abandoned remain valid for the remainder of the match.

 Single yellow cards imposed before the match was abandoned are not carried forward to any other matches before the abandoned match is completed.

 Players and team officials sent off during the abandoned match cannot be replaced and the number of players in the starting line-up remains as it was when the match was abandoned.